Rafael-Santamaria-Ortega/Secure_Password_Generator/README.md

 ## Optional usage for Windows users, which would be most of the non IT people of an organization:

-* Download passpy.exe (source code in this repository as password_generator.py)
+* Download passwordpy.exe (source code in this repository as password_generator.py)
 * Run the file
 * Click 'Generate Password' to create a random secure password!